|5 Min. Read||Nathan Lucas||July 13, 2022|

-When online digital content is translated from one language to another, an unfortunate—and common—side effect can occur when this translated content is transported to a different medium.
+When online digital content is translated from one language to another, an unfortunate—and common—side effects can occur when this translated content is transported to a different medium.

 Simple sentences that contain accented letters or special formatting can appear malformed when copied from one file to another.
-Specific characters and punctuation elements usually render as a series of question marks or random non- standard characters.
+Specific characters and punctuation elements are usually rendered as a series of question marks or random non-standard characters.

 Character encoding tells computers how to interpret digital data into letters, numbers and symbols.
 This is done by assigning a specific numeric value to a letter, number or symbol.
-There are a number of character encoding sets in use today, but the most common formats in use on the World Wide Web are ASCII, UTF-8 and Unicode.
+These letters, numbers, and symbols are classified as “characters”.
+Characters are grouped together into specific “character sets” or “repertoires” that associate each one with a numerical value called a “code point”.
+These characters are then stored as one or more bytes.

-In order to properly render translated digital content, the correct character set (aka character encoding) must be used.
+In order to properly render translated digital content, the correct character encoding must be used.
+For example, text with special characters should look like this:

 Here’s some history on character sets, followed by some tips on how to properly leverage them for your website translation projects.